Inara George: Career

 While visiting home one summer, George and several high-school friends launched a band named Lode.
 To their surprise, the bandmates landed a deal with Geffen Records and released the 1996 album Legs & Arms.
 Later, George joined Bryony Atkinson to form Merrick, an indie rock duo that released two albums before disbanding in 2002.

 Three years later, George struck out on her own by issuing her solo debut All Rise on Everloving Records.
 All Rise was produced by Michael Andrews (Donnie Darko, Freaks and Geeks) and featured musical contributions from Greg Kurstin.
 The two formed the Bird and the Bee and released a self-titled album in 2006, followed by several EPs.
 While preparing for the duo's second full-length release, George also found time to return to her own project, teaming up with veteran producer and family friend Van Dyke Parks for 2008's An Invitation.

 Personal life

-George is married to director Jake Kasdan, with whom she has three children, including twins Beau and Lorelei Kasdan and older son Otis Kasdan.
+George is married to filmmaker Jake Kasdan, with whom she has three children, including twins Beau and Lorelei Kasdan and older son Otis Kasdan.